Training happens once — inference runs billions of times

 GPTQ — post-training quantisation

 GPTQ quantizes a model after training with no retraining required.
 It uses a second-order method to compensate for quantization error layer by layer, finding the INT4 weights that minimize the change in output.
 Achieves near-FP16 quality at INT4 precision.
-Standard for running large models on consumer hardware.
-Used in llama.cpp, ExLlama, and GGUF format.
+The GPTQ lineage lives on in ExLlama (EXL2 format); GGUF/llama.cpp use their own block-wise k-quant and i-quant schemes, not GPTQ.

 AWQ — activation-aware quantisation

 AWQ (Lin et al. 2024) observes that not all weights are equally important — a small fraction of weights (those connected to large activation values) contribute disproportionately to the model's output.
 AWQ identifies and protects these "salient" weights from aggressive quantization while compressing the rest.
-Achieves better quality than GPTQ on most tasks at the same bit width.
-Default quantization method in vLLM.
+Achieves better quality than GPTQ on most tasks at the same bit width. vLLM supports it but applies no quantization by default — it serves BF16 unless asked.
+In 2026 production the most common served format is FP8 W8A8 — weights, activations, and KV cache all in FP8.
+DeepSeek's multi-head latent attention (MLA) attacks the same memory problem at the architecture level, compressing K/V into a low-rank latent.

 The outlier problem — why quantization is hard